EmiLoKiJu/clarifion/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [clarifion] <a name="about-project"></a>
-clarifion, is a webpage built with Vite, React-Redux and TailwindCSS
+clarifion, is a webpage built with Vite, React-Redux and TailwindCSS, that display a clarifion to buy.

 ## 🛠 Built With <a name="built-with"></a>